 During one freeze, a sheet of ice collected on my windshield.
-To my dismay, I had no ice scraper and none of my efforts to remove the ice worked.
+To my dismay, I had no ice scraper, and none of my efforts to remove the ice worked.
 I eventually found an old Tic-Tac box in my car and used it to remove the ice.
 It wasn’t pretty, but it worked.
-Later that day, I drove straight to the auto parts store to buy myself an ice scraper.
-I actually had to visit three auto parts store because ice scrapers aren’t easy to find in southeast Texas.
+Later that day, I drove straight to the auto parts store to buy myself an ice-scraper.
+I actually had to visit three auto parts stores because ice scrapers aren’t easy to find in southeast Texas.

 As colder weather approaches, it’s a good idea to get your car prepped for the season.
-Here are six things you need to do to get your car ready of winter.
+Here are six things you need to do to get your car ready for winter.

 Inspect Your Tires

 Tire pressure is affected by temperature.
 It’s a good idea to check your tires when it starts getting colder.
 Also, inspect the treads.
 Worn out tires can be dangerous on icy roads.
 If you live in a harsh environment, you may want to invest in snow tires.